esx-framework/esx-documentation/docs/es_extended/client/functions/triggerservercallback.md

 This function triggers a server callback.
 See [ESX.RegisterServerCallback](../../server/functions/registerservercallback.md) on registering server callbacks.

 !!! warning
-      This is an async function and must be treated as one, xxamples on how to properly use the async function callback is shown below.
+      This is an async function and must be treated as one, examples on how to properly use the async function callback is shown below.

 ## Arguments